xiumingzhang/GenRe-ShapeHD/README.md

 	```
 	The TensorFlow dependency in `environment.yml` is for using TensorBoard only.
 Remove it if you do not want to monitor your training with TensorBoard.

-1. The instructions below assume you have activated this environment with
+1. The instructions below assume you have activated this environment and built the cuda extension with
 	```
 	source activate shaperecon
 	./build_toolbox.sh
 	```
+Note that due to the deprecation of cffi from pytorch 1.0 and on, this only works for pytorch 0.4.1.

 ## Downloading Our Trained Models and Training Data